Macrometacorp/docs/docs/_photoniq/fingerprinting/fingerprinting-metrics.md

 title: Fingerprinting Metrics
 ---

-The tracking metrics below quantify the scale of the Digital Fingerprinting service and can help identify usage trends.
+The tracking metrics below quantify the scale of Digital Fingerprinting and can help identify usage trends.

 ## Stability Rate

-Percentage of visits where a previous visitor was recognized by the fingerprinting service (FPS).
-This indicates how often FPS can recognize visitors persistently.
+Percentage of visits where a previous visitor was recognized by Digital Fingerprinting.
+This indicates how often Digital Fingerprinting can recognize visitors persistently.

 ## Unique Visitor Count

-The total number of unique visitors identified by FPS over a period.
+The total number of unique visitors identified by Digital Fingerprinting over a period.

 ## Request Count